Wage Arrestment (Earnings Arrestment) – All You Need To Know

 As with a Debt Arrangement Scheme, if you enter into either of these agreements after your wages have been arrested, they will lift the arrestment as soon as they have been approved.

-If you think a Debt Arrangement Scheme could be for you or would like to learn more about how it could help you, you should seek appropriate advice from a professional debt management company.
+If you think a Debt Arrangement Scheme could be for you or would like to learn more about how it could help you, you should seek appropriate advice.

 When you’re struggling with debts, you may have come across a decree, and it’s something we’re asked about often.
 That’s why we thought we’d shed some light on the things you need to know about ...